Maintaining an Exadata Cloud Service Instance

 Scheduling Oracle-Managed Quarterly Infrastructure Updates

-Exadata Cloud Service infrastructure updates are released on a quarterly basis.
-You can set a maintenance window to determine the time your quarterly infrastructure maintenance will begin.
-You can also view scheduled maintenance runs and the maintenance history of your Exadata Cloud Service instance in the Oracle Cloud Infrastructure Console on the Exadata Infrastructure Details or DB System Details page.
+Exadata Cloud Service infrastructure updates are released on a quarterly basis for commercial regions, and monthly for government regions.
+You can set a maintenance window to determine the time your infrastructure maintenance will begin.
+You can also view scheduled maintenance runs, view the maintenance history of your Exadata Cloud Service instance, and manage maintenance contacts in the Oracle Cloud Infrastructure Console on the Exadata Infrastructure Details page.
 For more information:

 - To set the automatic maintenance schedule for Exadata Cloud Service infrastructure